 When: Friday mornings.

-Restorative Class 11-12 midday next block starts June 16th FULLY BOOKED
+Restorative Class 11-12 midday next block starts September dates to be confirmed

 The classes loosely follow the school terms.
 Term dates will be published here: